 - In a large mixing bowl, sift together dry ingredients. (flour, baking powder, cloves, cinnamon, and cocoa).

-- In a large mixing bowl or the bowl of an electric mixer fitted with the whisk attachment, beat the eggs.
+In a large mixing bowl or the bowl of an electric mixer fitted with the whisk attachment, beat the eggs for 2-3 minutes.

 - Add honey.
 Continue to whisk until well thickened.